css-hooks/css-hooks/docs/introduction/index.md

 1. The type safety of the style object syntax is extended to include hooks.
 1. Native TypeScript auto-completion makes hooks easy to use, with no need to install any additional editor extensions.

+## Ready to get started?

+Proceed to the [Setup](../setup/index.md) guide to get started.
+Or, if you're in a hurry, check out the [Quickstart](../quickstart/index.md) section.